AshwinMahajan710/Movie_Recommender_System/README.md

 ## 🚀 How It Works
 1. The dataset is preprocessed to extract relevant features (title, genres, cast, crew, keywords).
-2. A TF-IDF vectorizer is used to convert textual data into numerical form.
+2. A Bag-of-Words method is used to convert textual data into numerical form.
 3. Cosine similarity is calculated between movies to find the most similar ones.
 4. The system returns a list of recommended movies based on user input.
-5.

 ## 🔗 ACCESS FROM HERE
 [Click Here](https://movierecommendersystem-gyac26e9wnf9ebtycspgb4.streamlit.app/)